Analytical Instruments and Equipment in Chemistry

 Environmental Analysis

-- Monitoring pollutants in air, water, and soil.
+- Monitoring pollutants in air, water, and soil using various analytical techniques.

 Food Analysis

-- Determining nutritional content, detecting adulterants, and ensuring safety.
+- Determining nutritional content, detecting adulterants, and ensuring food safety and quality.

 Pharmaceutical Analysis